PGMorena/LWC/Pagination.md

 }
 ```
 ## Explanation:
-DisplayCases component(parent) is using datatable to display case records.
+1. DisplayCases component(parent) is using datatable to display case records.
+2. The connectedCallback() lifecycle hook fires when a component is inserted into the DOM.
+This will execute the logic before rendering    of component and after constructor logic execution.
+Components renders after connectedCallback().